 The chest X-ray represents the final step in tuberculosis (TB) testing.
 Prior to receiving an X-ray, an individual must test positive for TB via a PPD skin test or QuantiFERON (QFT) test.
 The CDC states that a positive test for TB infection only tells that a person has been infected with TB germs.
 It does not indicate whether they have progressed to TB disease.

 The chest X-ray ultimately determines whether active tuberculosis is present in an individual.

-In most cases, employees with positive tuberculosis test results will not be able to return to work until they have been cleared by a chest X-ray that demonstrates they do not have active tuberculosis.
-It is recommended that employees with a positive tuberculosis test result be scheduled for a chest X-ray as soon as possible after their tuberculosis test results return as positive.
+In most cases, employees with positive tuberculosis test results will not be able to return to work until they have been cleared by a chest X-ray.
+That’s because the X-ray demonstrates they do not have active tuberculosis.
+Employees with a positive tuberculosis test result should be scheduled for their X-ray as soon as possible after receiving those results.

-Chest X-rays are simple procedures that merely involve getting an X-ray taken of the chest from multiple angles.
-A clinician will then look at the results to determine if the lungs show signs of advanced pulmonary tuberculosis, which is the active and contagious form of tuberculosis.
-Chest X-rays serve as suitable evidence that an employee is tuberculosis free even if initial PPD skin tests or QuantiFERON examinations have said otherwise.
+This simple procedure consists of several X-rays taken of the chest from multiple angles.
+A clinician then reviews the results to determine if the lungs show signs of advanced pulmonary tuberculosis (APT).
+APT represents the most active and contagious form of tuberculosis.
+The X-ray provides suitable evidence an employee is tuberculosis-free, even if initial PPD skin tests or QuantiFERON blood draws have said otherwise.